Tampa Bay Buccaneers: 2002 defense

-The 2002 Buccaneers defense is widely regarded as one of the greatest defenses in NFL history, rivaled only by the 1976 Steelers, 1985 Bears, 1986 Giants, 2000 Ravens, 2013 Seahawks, and 2015 Broncos.
+The 2002 Buccaneers defense is widely regarded as one of the greatest defenses in NFL history, rivaled only by the 1976 Steelers, 1985 Bears, 1986 Giants, 2000 Ravens and 2010's Seattle Seahawks.
 In the regular season, Tampa Bay led the league in total defense (252.8 ypg), points allowed (196), first downs allowed (14.8 pg), passing (155.6 ypg), interceptions (31), interceptions returned for touchdowns (5), opponent passer rating (48.4), and shutouts (2).
 They also finished third in opponent rushing average (3.8 ypc), and sixth in sacks (43).
 Derrick Brooks was awarded AP Defensive Player of the Year as the defense led the way to a 12–4 regular season.
-The team was even better in the postseason allowing only 37 points in three games combined – all against top ten offenses.
+The team was even better in the postseason allowing only a combined 37 points in three games – all against top ten offenses.
 In those three playoff games, they intercepted 9 passes – returning 4 for touchdowns – and collected 11 sacks.

 In Super Bowl XXXVII, the Buccaneers delivered one of the most impressive defensive performances in Super Bowl history.
 Playing against the #1 offense in the league led by league MVP Rich Gannon, the defense actually outscored the Raiders offense, allowing 2 offensive touchdowns while returning 3 interceptions for touchdowns.
 The defense set two records in the 48–21 blowout, one for most interceptions in a Super Bowl (5), and one for most interceptions returned for touchdowns in a Super Bowl (3).
 Defensive back Dwight Smith became the only player in Super Bowl history to record multiple interceptions returned for touchdowns in a Super Bowl, while fellow defensive back Dexter Jackson was awarded Super Bowl MVP for his two interceptions in the game.
 In 19 total games in 2002, the Buccaneers recorded 40 interceptions, 53 sacks, and 9 defensive touchdowns.